Matt Krook: Professional career

-San Francisco Giants
+Draft and minor leagues

 The San Francisco Giants selected Krook in the fourth round, with the 125th overall selection, of the 2016 Major League Baseball draft.
 Krook signed with the Giants, was assigned to the rookie-level Arizona League Giants, and was later promoted to the Low-A Salem-Keizer Volcanoes.
 He posted a combined 1–4 record with a 5.53 ERA in 13 games (11 starts) between both teams.
 He spent 2017 with the High-A San Jose Giants where he went 4–9 with a 5.12 ERA in 25 games (17 starts).

-Tampa Bay Rays

 On December 20, 2017, the Giants traded Krook, Christian Arroyo, Denard Span, and Stephen Woods Jr. to the Tampa Bay Rays in exchange for Evan Longoria and cash considerations.
 Krook spent the 2018 season with the Double-A Montgomery Biscuits, pitching to a 4–2 record with a 4.26 ERA in 37 games (six starts).
 He returned to Montgomery to begin 2019.
 In 32 appearances (18 starts) for the Biscuits, Krook registered a 2–3 record and 4.50 ERA with 52 strikeouts in 50 innings pitched.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-New York Yankees

 On December 10, 2020, the New York Yankees selected Krook from the Rays in the minor league phase of the Rule 5 draft.
 He began the 2021 season with the Double-A Somerset Patriots and was promoted to the Triple-A Scranton/Wilkes-Barre RailRiders during the season.
 He started for Scranton/Wilkes-Barre on Opening Day of the 2022 season.
 Krook had a 10–7 record and a 4.09 ERA for the RailRiders in 2022.
 His 155 strikeouts set a new franchise record for a season which was previously held by Carlton Loewer since 1997.

 On November 10, 2022, the Yankees added Krook to their 40-man roster to protect him from the Rule 5 draft.
 Krook was optioned to Triple-A Scranton/Wilkes-Barre to begin the 2023 season.
 He transitioned into a relief pitcher in 2023.
 In 12 games, Krook registered a 1.04 ERA with 34 strikeouts in 17 1/3 innings pitched.

+New York Yankees (2023)

 On May 27, 2023, Yankees promoted Krook to the major leagues for the first time.
 He went unused out of the Yankees bullpen and was optioned to Triple-A Scranton on June 1, becoming a phantom ballplayer.
 On June 8, Krook was recalled after Nestor Cortés was placed on the injured list.
 On June 16 at Fenway Park, Krook made his major league debut.
 In four games for the Yankees, he pitched to a 24.75 ERA with three strikeouts across four innings pitched.

 On February 13, 2024, Krook was designated for assignment following the waiver claim of Jordan Groshans.